Have You Seen These Beard Shampoos Yet?

 - Price: $$

-My hair felt dry, dirty, and most of all itchy against my chin until I started using proper beard grooming products.
+My hair felt dry, dirty, and most of all itchy against my chin until I started using proper beard grooming products like beard shampoos and conditioners.
 Now it feels so soft and smooth against my skin.

-If you don’t a want greasy, oily beard, you’ll want to invest in a high-quality beard shampoo and conditioner.
+If you don’t a want greasy, oily beard, you’ll want to invest in high-quality beard shampoos and conditioners.
 Though washing your beard will add a few minutes to your morning routine, you’ll come to find that you love how fresh your beard feels when you’ve cleaned it properly.

-Polished Gentleman sells a beard shampoo and conditioner set full of natural, organic ingredients that will tame your mane and help it grow full and thick.
+Polished Gentleman sells a set of beard shampoos and conditioners full of natural, organic ingredients that will tame your mane and help it grow full and thick.

 Though the conditioner in particular is a bit on the pricey side, you get what you pay for.
 Filled with manuka honey, biotin, eucalyptus oil, argan oil, tea tree oil, and rosemary, these organic cleansers are free of toxins and harsh chemicals.